Uber Revs Up the Automated Labor Market

 Keith Riegert, Co-Editor-in-Chief

-This month, ride-sharing mega-app, Uber, is introducing a novel way to hail a ride—a car. . . sans driver.
+This month, ride-sharing mega-app, Uber, is introducing a novel way to hail a ride-a car. . . sans driver.
 The company will roll out a fleet of approximately 100 fully automated Volvo SUVs on the streets of Pittsburg.
 For tech aficionados and futurists, the rapid implementation of this cutting-edge machinery is thrilling.
 But for drivers in Uber’s broad U.S. workforce, the rollout is more of a loud warning shot.
+It’s also important to make a note that there is a bigger chance (potentially), that accidents are more likely to happen.
+If you are every involved in an uber accident then you need to get a lawyer involved.

 Chances are, by now, the “gig economy” (temporary work, born out of the Internet) has worked its way into your life.
 It’s also woven its way into the fabric of the American economy.
 While the government doesn’t track exactly how many Americans are making a living through alternative employment opportunities, best expert estimates peg the “gig economy” at or above an astounding 15% of the U.S. labor market and growing.